When to call 9-1-1

 - You are reporting a non-emergency like missing property

-- You are reporting suspicious activity, that may include and not limited to; vehicles, persons in an area, and etc.
+- You are reporting suspicious activity, that may include and not limited to; vehicles, persons in an area, etc.

 Online reporting is available for: